-Public-private partnerships should build on existing national and local capacities, principles of inclusiveness and transparency, planning and exchanges, while recognizing that their effectiveness and impact are context-specific.
-Partnerships should support the building of capacities and facilitate the sharing of partnerships.
+19. Stakeholders in public-private partnerships should build on the principles of inclusiveness and transparency, as well as on existing national and local capacities, plans and exchanges, while recognizing that the effectiveness and impact of such partnerships are context-specific.
+Partnerships should support the building of capacities and facilitate the sharing of technologies and ideas, not just financial resources.
+The expectations and objectives of the various stakeholders and beneficiaries need to be transparent and understood from the outset.
+Identifying the right partners - allies that share common objectives and are willing to advance the agenda together - is critical.
+There is no one framework that can cover all forms of partnerships.
 In some cases, guiding principles for stakeholder engagement can help to manage different objectives and expectations, including as they evolve over time.
 A soft infrastructure of dialogue, backed by an enabling political environment, should be nurtured to allow for the active and meaningful engagement of all stakeholders, especially marginalized groups.